Last Updated on

-And usually they have a contract with a modem manufacturer that supplies them so cheaply, most companies are at pure profit after the first 6 months.
+And usually, they have a contract with a modem manufacturer that supplies them so cheaply, most companies are at a pure profit after the first 6 months.
 So keep renting your modem after that and it’s pure gravy for them.

 So if they can, they will make it as impossible as they possibly can to have you NOT buy and use your own hardware.

 Absolutely!
 Often the modem you get from your ISP is outdated before you even get it, even though modems are updated as often as router technology.

 Or you may even be given a used model, from a previous customer.
 Ouch!

 And modems from an ISP usually have extra software in them to make sure you can’t get more bandwidth then you are supposed to.
 This is fine, but if you are into tweaking your router settings to get the best possible speeds, this can really cause a lot of headaches.